sanketkumaronline/kickstarter-analysis/README.md

 ### What are some limitations of this dataset?

 *	Some of the campaigns are *old* and date as far back as 2009-10.
 If we are launching a crowdfunding campaign in 2021, these old records may prove to be *obsolete* dues to changes in technology and society in general.
 I think data for five years prior to the launch date will be more helpful.
 *	The data does not provide any *additional information* that could have influenced the outcome of the campaigns.
-For e.g., the demography the campaign is targeted to, marketing efforts, etc.
+For e.g., the demography the campaign is targeted to, marketing efforts, economy, pandemic or natural disasters etc.

 ### What are some other possible tables and/or graphs that we could create?